gchrupala/supervision/common.md

   with standard references: "X (2020) argues that..."
 - Credit all images to their author.
 In general, it is not advisable use figures or other images without an explicit license (e.g. Creative Commons) or an explicit permission from the author of the original.
+- **Never submit any draft or version containing unacknowledged quotes, paraphrases, or figures.**